prebid/prebid.github.io/_includes/mobile/adunit-config-ios.md

 #### resumeAutoRefresh
 {:.no_toc}

-Allows to resume the stopped autorefresh for the ad unit with predefined autorefresh value.
+Resumes a stopped autorefresh for the ad unit with the previously-defined autorefresh value.

 ### GPID